Road-Hammer/Road_To_Home/docs/TOM_LEGACY_BRAIN.md

 ## 🔐 Succession & Governance

-- Decision-making authority falls to a family panel (Kathy, Tyler, Jessica, Alexis, Kaycee).
+- Decision-making authority falls to a family panel (K, T, J, A, K).
-- If deadlocked, consult Chuck (brother) or Ann (sister).
+- If deadlocked, consult C (brother) or A (sister).
 - Trust dictates override authority in all estate-level decisions.

 ---